matiGitH/KnowYourMath/README.md

 ### Level-estimation logic

 In addition, the level detection logic is not as sophisticated as necessary.
-It relies on identifying a steep performance drop between two groups of levels -expecting an 80% to 20% accuracy shift across a 6-level window.
+It relies on identifying a step performance drop between two groups of levels -expecting an 80% to 20% accuracy shift across a 6-level window.
 While this works in many cases, it doesn’t always reflect how people actually perform, especially if their knowledge on different topics varies considerably.

 ### question's level accuracy